Student to Student

 Adding work on top of study experience abroad demonstrates to employers that one can function professionally in a foreign environment and an overseas job can be the stepping stone to a life of foreign work and adventure.

 At the least, it will be an exciting time of learning and challenge.
-(For a comprehensive compilation of information and advice on paid jobs and internships abroad for students and recent graduates, see Work Abroad: The Complete Guide to Finding a Job Overseas.)
+(For a comprehensive compilation of information and advice on paid and unpaid jobs and internships abroad for students and recent graduates, see the TransitionsAbroad.com Internships Abroad section.)

-Many positions in multinational organizations in China do not require a knowledge of the language.
+Many positions in multinational organizations in China do not require a knowledge of the language, though many of the internship programs do include Chinese classes and immersion as part of the experience.
 In addition, many opportunities for English teachers, writers, and editors are advertised in publications targeted at the foreign community in China.

 I recently saw the following statement on a Chinese website: There are more English speakers in China than in America.
 True or not, there are many Chinese who speak English and many more who want to learn.

-The best place to start a job search in China is at the American Chamber of Commerce.
+Apart from the huge commercial directory databases, one of the best places to start a job search in China is at the American Chamber of Commerce.
 Here you can network and find out about job availability throughout the country (the Chamber also offers its own internships).
 You can order the Chambers directory of companies in China that employ foreigners and possibly nail down an internship before you leave the U.S. (see below).

 How I Did It